Charles Roven

-Charles Roven (born August 2, 1949) is an American film producer and the president and co-founder of Atlas Entertainment.
-He is known for producing the superhero films The Dark Knight Trilogy, Man of Steel, Batman v Superman: Dawn of Justice, Suicide Squad and more.
+Charles "Chuck" Roven (born August 1, 1949) is an American film producer and the president and co-founder of Atlas Entertainment.

+He is known for producing superhero films such as The Dark Knight Trilogy, Man of Steel, Batman v Superman: Dawn of Justice, and Suicide Squad.

 Awards and nominations

-His film American Hustle was nominated for a Best Picture Academy Award in 2014, as well as in 9 other categories.
-In January 2018, Roven received the David O. Selznick Achievement Award for his body of work from the Producers Guild of America.
+His film American Hustle was nominated for the Academy Award for Best Picture in 2014, as well as in 9 other categories.
+In January 2018, Roven received the David O. Selznick Achievement Award for his body of work from the Producers Guild of America. and he received a Golden Globe Award for Best Motion Picture - Drama for his producing in Oppenheimer, along with Emma Thomas and Christopher Nolan.
+He also received the Academy Award for Best Picture for Oppenheimer alongside Nolan and Thomas.

 Personal life

 He was married to producer Dawn Steel from 1985 until her death in 1997.
-The two had a daughter, Rebecca, born in March 1987.
+The two had a daughter born in March 1987.
 Roven later married restaurateur Stephanie Haymes, the daughter of entertainers Dick Haymes and Fran Jeffries.

 Filmography

 He was a producer in all films unless otherwise noted.
 Roven was also producer of the ill-fated Atuk with comedian Sam Kinison as the lead.
 The film was shut down in its first week of production.